Barr Beacon School

 Barr Beacon School, formerly Barr Beacon Language College, is a mixed secondary school in Walsall, England, which acquired Academy status in 2011, when it readopted the school's original name: Barr Beacon School.
 It takes this name from the adjacent hill, Barr Beacon.
 The school was designated a specialist Language College in September 2003 but does not have this designation today.
 It has over 1500 pupils, including a sixth form of approximately 200.

 History

 The school was built to serve the adjacent Pheasey Estate, and opened in 1958 under the same headmastership as Aldridge Grammar School.
 In 1960 it had its own headmaster, Mr. Tyas, Deputy Head, Mr Brown, as an 11-15 plus 1 year GCE O Level secondary modern school for 300 pupils before converting to a 13-18 comprehensive in September 1972 under the reorganisation of schools in Aldridge-Brownhills, the urban district that was absorbed into the Metropolitan Borough of Walsall in 1974.
 However, it was reorganised into an 11-18 school in September 1986, and has retained that age range ever since.

+1983 arson attack

+An arson attack took place at the school on the morning of 5 June 1983.
+70 firefighters used water from the school swimming pool to extinguish the fire, which destroyed ten classrooms and caused £500,000 worth of damage.
+The headmaster was David Lobley.

 Subjects

-Subjects studied at Barr Beacon: English Literature, English Language, mathematics, German, French, Spanish, biology, physics, chemistry, computer science, history, geography, psychology, dance, drama, art, textiles, child development, physical education, health and social care, media studies.
+Subjects studied at Barr Beacon: English Literature, English Language, mathematics, German, French, biology, physics, chemistry, computer science, history, geography, psychology, dance, drama, art, textiles, child development, physical education, health and social care, media studies.